Peter Arcidiacono: University admissions lawsuits

 Along with Richard D. Kahlenberg, Arcidiacono was hired by Students for Fair Admissions (SFFA) to serve as an expert witness in the Students for Fair Admissions v.
-President and Fellows of Harvard College lawsuit, which was heard by Allison Dale Burroughs in Massachusetts federal district court in Boston in October 2018.
+President and Fellows of Harvard College lawsuit, which was heard by Allison D. Burroughs in Massachusetts federal district court in Boston in October 2018.
 Harvard hired Ruth Simmons and David Card as its expert witnesses.

 Arcidiacono and Kahlenberg also served as expert witnesses for SFFA in the Students for Fair Admissions v.
 UNC lawsuit, with the defendants hiring Caroline Hoxby and Bridget Terry Long.

 That lawsuit has yet to receive a trial date.

 Amicus briefs

 On June 15, 2018, many documents surrounding the Harvard litigation (including the expert reports of Arcidiacono and Card) were publicly unsealed.

 About six weeks later, a group of economists filed an amicus brief in support of Arcidiacono's findings in his expert witness report.
 The economists involved were Michael Keane, Hanming Fang, Yingyao Hu, Glenn Loury, and Matthew Shum.

 The brief argued that Arcidiacono's findings were correct and that Card's analysis was wrong for three reasons: